River, Oh River, Flow Gently For Me

 ₪҉₪

 My life is not perfect.
+My life is not easy.
+My life is not good.

 But then again, since when has life been any of those things?

 If my life was perfect, if it was easy, if it was good, I would not be me.
-And despite my flaws, I love being me.
+And, despite my flaws, I love being me.

 I love being myself, because it’s what I am best at.
 More than that, it is what I must do.

 I must love being me and I must be me because nobody can love my little sister the way I do.
 She is only four years old, and she needs love.
 She needs taken care of.
 I may only be ten years older than her, but I’m the one who takes care of her.
 Mother has been gone for almost two years now.
 Father is working, working, always working.
 I’ve come to accept that, though.
-We need the money, for the rent and food and to pay taxes.
+We need the money, for the rent and food and to pay taxes, Father says.
 I’m not old enough to get a job yet, and even if I were, my little sister still needs me.
-My little Christina needs me.

 I doubt Christina even remembers Mother.
-Her parents, my grandparents, came over from Somalia when she was in her late teens.
+Her parents, my grandparents, came over from Somalia when Mother was in her late teens.
 The town they moved in to, Drovensburg, had a large immigrant population, so they fit right in.
 But Mother never liked where we lived.
 There were packs of large, dangerous boys that roamed the streets from dusk ‘til dawn.
 And she was right to fear them, because they ended her one drunken night.

 “Nali?”
 Christina’s tiny voice rouses me from my trance.
 We are sitting on our old couch, watching our small television.
 “Nali, can we go outside?
 I don’t want to watch telly anymore.”